In the beginning, there was darkness…

 However, just as it is difficult to get out of a poor marriage, so is it very difficult to get out of a bad partnership.
 The baggage you accumulate along the way is just too much.
 That makes the decision even more important.

-Sign-Post 2: “It is best, to apply some test” A person might make a great friend to hangout with but not a good business partner.
+Sign-Post 2: “It is best, to apply some test” A person might make a great friend hang out with but not a good business partner.
 You must re-examine the other in the ‘business’ context.

 Ignore words.
 Words mislead, even if meant to be true.
 They mean different things to different people.